-Our Youth Bureau INTERFACE Program’s Annual Thanksgiving Food Drive will run from October 14 to November 14.
-Last year’s Thanksgiving Food Drive provided hearty Thanksgiving meals to 1,200 families in Brookhaven.
+Our Youth Bureau INTERFACE Program’s Annual Thanksgiving Food Drive will run from October 16 to November 17.
+Last year’s Thanksgiving Food Drive provided hearty Thanksgiving meals to more than 1,250 families in Brookhaven.
 Without the generous donations received during the drive, this would not have been possible.

 Suggested Food Items